Symplectic and Isometric SL(2,R) invariant subbundles of the Hodge bundle: The Forni subspace revisited.

 Everything in this section is a local statement about the intersection of the tangent space to the real analytic envelope of $\nu$ and the Forni subspace.
 Since everything is local (say around $x$) we may assume by Proposition~\ref{prop:N:linear} that the real analytic envelope $N=N(x)$ of $\nu$ is affine.

-Since the form $B_x^\reals(\cdot, \cdot)$ depends real-analytically on $x$, we may (for $\nu$-almost all $x \in \cH_1(\kappa)$) shrink $U(x)$ so that $\dim F(y)$ stays constant for all $y \in U(x)$.
-Then $F(y)$ depends real-analytically on $y \in U(x)$.
+Since the form $B_x^\reals(\cdot, \cdot)$ depends real-analytically on $x$, we may (for $\nu$-almost all $x \in \cH_1(\kappa)$) shrink $U(x)$ so that $\dim F(y)$ stays constant for all $y \in N(x)$.
+Then $F(y)$ depends real-analytically on $y \in N(x)$.

-We have the following: \begin{lemma} For $\nu$-almost all $x$ there exists a neighborhood $U(x)$ such that for all $y \in U(x)$ the following hold: \begin{itemize} \item[{\rm (a)}] The subspace $F^\perp(y)$ defined as the orthogonal complement of $F(y)$ using the Hodge inner product is $SL(2,\reals)$-invariant. \item[{\rm (b)}] For $v \in F(y)$, and $w \in F^\perp(y)$, $\langle v , w \rangle = 0$, where $\langle \cdot, \cdot \rangle$ denotes the symplectic form. \item[{\rm (c)}] If $y = a+bi$, then the space spanned by $a$ and $b$ is contained in $F^\perp(y)$. \item[{\rm (d)}] The restriction of the symplectic form to $F(y)$ is non-degenerate. \end{itemize} \end{lemma}
+We have the following: \begin{lemma} For $\nu$-almost all $x$ there exists a neighborhood $U(x)$ such that for all $y \in N(x)$ the following hold: \begin{itemize} \item[{\rm (a)}] The subspace $F^\perp(y)$ defined as the orthogonal complement of $F(y)$ using the Hodge inner product is $SL(2,\reals)$-invariant. \item[{\rm (b)}] For $v \in F(y)$, and $w \in F^\perp(y)$, $\langle v , w \rangle = 0$, where $\langle \cdot, \cdot \rangle$ denotes the symplectic form. \item[{\rm (c)}] If $y = a+bi$, then the space spanned by $a$ and $b$ is contained in $F^\perp(y)$. \item[{\rm (d)}] The restriction of the symplectic form to $F(y)$ is non-degenerate. \end{itemize} \end{lemma}

 \begin{proof} Since $F(y)$ depends real-analytically on $y$ and the Hodge inner product does, also $F^\perp(y)$ depends real-analytically on $y$.
 Therefore, by Lemma~\ref{lemma:zariski:density} it is enough to show (a)-(d) for $y$ in the support of $\nu$.
 The statements (a), (b), (d) follow immediately from Theorem~\ref{theorem:properties:forni}.
-Also (c) is also clear on the support of $\nu$ since $F$ has to be symplectically orthogonal to the $SL(2,\reals)$ orbit. \mc{give details} \end{proof}
+To prove (c), we claim that the tautological subbundle (the one spanned by $a$ and $b$) is symplectically orthogonal to $F$ on the support of $\nu$.

+Indeed, $a$ spans the Lyapunov subspace $E_{-1}(y)$ of the cocycle $A(y,t)$ corresponding to the Lyapunov exponent $-1$.
+Since $A(y,t)$ preserves the symplectic structure, and the Hodge norm of any vector $v \in F$ is preserved by the cocycle, one gets